 Permitted synthetic dyes are chemicals derived from coal-tar and petroleum-based chemicals used in foods, drugs, and cosmetics.
 The Food, Drug, and Cosmetics Act (FD&C Act) requires food colors or colorants to be tested for purity and to contain no specific contaminants within legal limits.
-In this blog post, we will walk you through the permitted synthetic dyes.
+This blog post will walk you through the permitted synthetic dyes.

 The use of permitted synthetic colors is regulated and monitored under the U.S. Food and Drug Administration Act to ensure product quality and efficacy.
-Permitted synthetic dyes or colors that are not permitted or colors that are used randomly can negatively affect humans and animals.
+Permitted synthetic dyes, colors that are not permitted, or colors that are used randomly can negatively affect humans and animals.

-These synthetic dyes are also known as certified synthetic colors or dyes, and are most commonly used in cosmetics, food, and pharmaceuticals.
+These synthetic dyes, also known as certified synthetic colors or dyes, are most commonly used in cosmetics, food, and pharmaceuticals.

 Whether you’re a business or individual professional still wondering what synthetic dyes are permitted and need more information on the usage of synthetic dyes, continue reading this blog.